 1. Your LLC has a large number of members

-If your LLC has many members, it’s more effective to appoint a manager to run daily operations.
-A member-managed structure requiring each member to vote on each decision would degrade your company’s ability to function efficiently and remain competitive if you have lots of members.
+If your LLC has many members, appointing a manager to run daily operations is more effective.
+A member-managed structure requiring each member to vote on each decision would degrade your company’s ability to function efficiently and remain competitive if you have many members.

 2. Your LLC has passive members

-Many LLCs have passive investors who want member status, but don’t want to be involved in daily operations.
-A manager-managed LLC allows passive investors to achieve member status, but excludes them from voting, acting as an agent, and managing daily operations.
+Many LLCs have passive investors who want member status but don’t want to be involved in daily operations.
+A manager-managed LLC allows passive investors to achieve member status but excludes them from voting, acting as agents, and managing day-to-day operations.

 3. Your LLC members lack management experience

-If one or all LLC members don’t have the necessary time or skills to manage company operations, it’s in your company’s best interest to appoint a manager.
+If one or all LLC members don’t have the necessary time or skills to manage company operations, appointing a manager is in your company’s best interest.

 Document Your LLC Management Structure

-Once you’ve decided between operating as a member-managed vs manager-managed LLC, it’s crucial that you outline your LLC management structure in your operating agreement.
+Once you’ve decided between operating as a member-managed vs. manager-managed LLC, you must outline your LLC management structure in your operating agreement.

 Member-Managed and Manager-Managed FAQs